 DATA intern activities are focused on both labor and sex trafficking and include assisting with DATA subcommittee development, administration, and project advancement; participating in partner meetings, outreach efforts, and community capacity building; assisting with DATA website and social media account management; and providing programmatic support.

 Volunteer & Intern Contact Information

 For more information on internship and volunteer opportunities contact the Denver District Attorney's Office at email@example.com, or contact Lisa Durbano, 720-913-9181 or by email at firstname.lastname@example.org

 For an intern or volunteer application, click here.

-The Denver District Attorney’s Office does not discriminate on the basis of race, color, national origin, religion, sex, disability, or age in the delivery of services.
+The Denver District Attorney’s Office does not discriminate on the basis of race, color, national origin, religion, sex, disability, veteran status, age, sexual orientation, gender identity, or any other legally protected characteristic in employment and personnel matters, or in the provision of services.

 For information on filing a civil rights complaint see the U.S. Department of Justice, Office of Justice Programs, Office for Civil Rights: www.ojp.usdoj.gov/ocr; or call 202-307-0690.